-One approach that could help avoid the effects of octopus catch limits on other fisheries would be to incorporate gear-specific mortality rate estimates into catch accounting for octopus.
-Based on partial data from the observer program special project, catch mortality rates of octopus are substantially lower than 100%, especially for longline and pot gears.
+The other decision that the teams and NMFS region may want to consider is whether or not it is desirable to incorporate gear-specific discard mortality estimates into catch accounting for octopus.
+Based on data from the observer program special project, the vast majority of octopus discarded at sea from pot vessels are alive and in excellent condition, which would argue for a discard mortality rates substantially lower than 100%.
+Although we do not at present have any experimental data on which to base a quantitative estimate of the delayed mortality of discarded octopus, conservative assumptions (e.g. assume 25% mortality of octopus in "excellent" condition, 100% for those in "poor" or "dead" condition) could be used as an interim measure until experimental data are available.
 Including a gear-specific mortality factor would make the estimate of octopus "taken" more consistent with actual fishing mortality.
-Since the majority of octopus incidental catch is with gears that have low mortality rates, this could also avoid closure of groundfish fisheries due to octopus bycatch.
-While the numbers of octopus retained would still be controlled by the TAC, the low mortality rate of discarded octopus is unlikely to drive total catch to OFL.
-We recommend that studies to develop and document octopus discard mortality rate be continued.
+Since the majority of octopus incidental catch is with gears that have low mortality rates, this would minimize the likelihood of closure of groundfish fisheries due to high octopus bycatch.
+While the numbers of octopus retained would still be controlled by the TAC, the low mortality rate of discarded octopus would slow progress toward OFL for the assemblage.
+Whether the increased accuracy of catch accounting merits the increased complexity of introducing a separate calculation for this assemblage is a policy issue best decided through consultation between the Council, AKFIN, the AFSC, and the NMFS regional office.